-In a recent study of children with autism (ages 7 to 17), we found that nearly a third had frequent episodes of “elevated mood.”
+In a study of children with autism (ages 7 to 17), we found that nearly a third had frequent episodes of “elevated mood.”
 Just over 60 percent could be described as “very irritable.”
 Just over half talked excessively.
 Other common symptoms included excessive activity such as pacing (43 percent), accident proneness (44 percent), distractibility (43 percent) and a tendency to “get in trouble” (47 percent).
 Sleep disturbances were also common.

 The point is that all these behaviors could be considered symptoms of bipolar disorder!